mygreentae/mygreentae.github.io/index.md

 a minor in Linguistics, followed by an MS in Human Language Technology at the University of Arizona.
 I am primarily interested in research as well as in industry roles in machine learning engineering or software development.

-My primary research interests lie in Explainable AI and Natural Language Processing (NLP).
+My primary research interests lie in explainable AI, Natural Language Processing (NLP), language generation, and decision making.
 My goal is to further explore these topics and contribute to the cutting-edge research that bridges the gap betwen AI models and human understanding.

 Outside my academic and professional pursuits, I enjoy crochet, playing rhythm games, and hanging with my dogs (Chip-Chip and Dale).